Course Content and Outcome Guide for CMET 121

-Course DescriptionCovers the relationship between stress and strain in deformable solids.
-Analysis is applied to circular shafts, beams, columns and pressure vessels.
+Course DescriptionCovers the relationship between stress and strain on deformable solids.
+Applies analysis to members subjected to axial, bending, and torsional loads.
 Covers combined stresses, statically indeterminate systems and properties of structural materials.
-Prerequisites: CMET 110, 112, 113.
-Prerequisite or concurrent: CMET 122, 123.
+Prerequisite/Concurrent: CMET 122 and 123

 Outcome Assessment Strategies

 - Individual, small group, and full class discussions may be used as part of student assessment.
 Homework assignments, weekly tests and a final exam will be used to assess outcomes. ,

 - Specific details of the assessment procedure will be given the first week of class.
 In general, student assessment would depend on class attendance, input and feedback during the lecture and problem solving sessions, homework, and written examinations. ,

 - Strength of materials is the main foundation for both Mechanical and Civil Engineering in the upcoming design courses. ,